-The ultimate guide to 'Mario Kart 8 Deluxe' multiplayer
+How many people can play 'Mario Kart 8 Deluxe'?
+Find out here.

 Mario Kart 8 Deluxe multiplayer is one of the strongest aspects of the game.
 Mario Kart 8 on the Nintendo Switch lets you crowd around a TV and pummel your friends with shells and bananas.

 The Switch throws in the added benefit of being able to bring the game on the go and challenge your friends on the spot, as well as online.
-But with various play modes and controller schemes, the numerous combinations of the two can get confusing.
+But with various play modes and controller schemes, the numerous combinations of the two can get confusing, leaving you with questions like how many people can play Nintendo Switch at once, and how many Mario Kart 8 players can race?

 Here's everything you need to know in one ultimate guide to Mario Kart 8 Deluxe multiplayer.